teach-afp/www/input/lecture3.md

 ## Logging
-* We would like to be able to control what information gets logged
+* We would like to be able to control what information gets logged.

-* We want to implement the side-effect of logging, i.e., the program computes the result of arithmetic expressions and, as a side-effects, generates a log of messages.
+* We want to implement the side-effect of logging, i.e., the program computes the result of arithmetic expressions and, as a side-effect, generates a log of messages.

    <div class="container">